aaroexxt/ASCII-Physics-Engine/README.md

 ##### Types of Shapes
 There are 4 types of default shapes that are currently supported by this engine: Circles, Triangles, Rectangles, and Lines.
 Each has special properties in addition to the ones above that change their characteristics.
+**IMPORTANT: All of the properties stated above apply to these shapes!
+These properties are the ones that apply only to each type of shape.**

 | Type of Shape | Name When Constructing | Required Option 1 | Required Option 2 | Required Option 3 | Effect |
 |---|---|---|---|---|---|